13 February 2015

 Remember, there are some missing returns so you are not always guaranteed to find your ancestor, or they may have emigrated, been fishermen away at sea or soldiering in the Empire (the British Army overseas was not included in the census until 1911).
 But then, at least you will have other fascinating leads to follow!

 How to research your family history using the census

-When tracing your ancestors it’s best practice to work backwards through the generations, meaning that for ancestors in England, Wales and Scotland, you’ll look at the 1911 Census, then the 1901, 1891, etc, back to 1841.
+When tracing your ancestors it’s best practice to work backwards through the generations, meaning that for ancestors in England and Wales, for instance, you’ll look at the 1921 Census, then the 1911, 1901, 1891, etc, back to 1841.
 This is to help ensure that you research your own ancestors, and don’t end up climbing up the wrong family tree.
 That said, as it costs credits to view the 1921 Census, you may wish to first orientate yourself with the 1911 Census, work back a little, and then - once you are familiar with your family's details, have a look for them in the 1921 Census.

 For many of your ancestors, the progress backwards through the decades should be straightforward and rewarding.
 However, you may need to put on your thinking cap to locate some of your forebears, so here are some tips to help you:

 - Watch out for transcription errors.
 The old handwriting on the census forms can be hard to read, and can result in mis-spellings in the census indexes, so if you can’t find an ancestor, try searching spelling variations of their name